asset-group/asset-group.github.io/code.md

 [AGRID](https://gitlab.com/asset-sutd/public/agrid) aims at encoding discrete models of robotic systems to support verification of robotic software.
 It is able to encode models as either Satisfiability Modulo Theory or Bounded Model Checking problems.

+#### Callisto
+[Callisto](https://github.com/sakshiudeshi/Callisto/) is a novel test generation and data quality assessment framework.
+Callisto a blackbox framework that leverage the uncertainty in the prediction and systematically generate new test cases and evaluate data quality for Machine Learning classifiers.